NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Empirical Evaluation

 \subsubsection{Probing for Multi-Turn Adversarial Prompting}

-While prior results showcase the efficacy of activation-probing-based guardrails in defending against single-turn attacks, existing activation probing methods focus on static classification/probing methods and thus may not generalize well to multi-turn prompt trajectories.
+While prior results demonstrate single-turn effectiveness, static activation probes do not directly generalize to multi-turn trajectories in stateful models; they must take into account prior interactions and the cumulative activation drift across the conversation trajectory.
 To that end, this section provides results on the proposed multi-turn filtering approach based on activation velocities (see~\Cref{sec:multi_turn_probing}).
 To the best of our knowledge, this is the first extension of linear probing to filter for multi-turn attacks.

-To recapitulate, \Cref{sec:multi_turn_probing} provides the motivation for and the specifics of the design of this probe.
-A direct application of probes trained to detect single-turn attacks did not succeed when applied to multi-turn attacks against stateful models.
-However, as the models are stateful, they may change their internal states over a conversation towards more privacy-violating representations.
-Therefore, we focus on the \emph{movement} of representations over multiple turns, rather than static representations at any one turn.

-\sparagraph{Contextual privacy probing.} Here, we illustrate the strength of our proposed multi-turn filtering strategy in preventing contextual privacy leakage.
-As stated in \Cref{sec:experimental_setting}, we train probes using a $70:30$ train-test split of conversation trajectories.
-We present \textbf{(i)} test accuracies \textbf{(ii)} cumulative drift by conversation turn $t$ in \Cref{fig:cmpl_insurance_cumulative_drift} and \Cref{fig:cmpl_scheduling_cumulative_drift} for the CMPL Insurance and Scheduling scenarios, respectively.
-By default, probing is done over the latest layer for which the trained activation probe shows the highest training accuracy (usually $100\%$).
-Observe how the cumulative activation drift increases over time in opposite directions for adversarial and benign conversation trajectories.
-Additionally, the probes achieve perfect accuracy within 4-5 turns of conversation across both these scenarios.
-These results also generalize over different models from different model families and across different model sizes (\textsl{GPT OSS 20B}, \textsl{Qwen 2.5 32B Instruct}, and \textsl{Llama 3.3 70B Instruct}).
+\sparagraph{Contextual privacy probing.} Here, we illustrate the strength of the proposed multi-turn probes in preventing contextual privacy leakage.
+As stated in \Cref{sec:experimental_setting}, we train probes using a $50:50$ train-test split across conversation trajectories.
+We present \textbf{(i)} fraction of attacks detected by turn $t$, \textbf{(ii)} attack flag rate at turn $t$, and \textbf{(iii)} benign flag rate at turn $t$ at test time for the CMPL Insurance scenario in \Cref{fig:cmpl_insurance_cumulative_drift}, with the layer and threshold derived using 5-fold CV (see discussion on threshold selection in \Cref{sec:experimental_setting}). \Cref{fig:cmpl_insurance_cumulative_drift} reports these results for thresholds derived using cross validation on the left and sets them to 0 on the right.
+Notice that for both these choices of thresholds, CMPL test trajectories (bold lines) maintain high attack flag rates, low benign flag rates (with the exception of turn 2 for \textsl{GPT OSS 20B} at $25\%$), and all attacks are detected within the first 3 turns.

-Furthermore, the probes ensure \emph{safety} by detecting all privacy-violating trajectories before leakage can occur; the trajectories in the respective test sets exhibit leakage after a minimum of 4 turns for CMPL Insurance and 15 turns for CMPL Scheduling (see \Cref{app:cmpl_trajectories}) , if at all, while {\methodname} probes first achieve perfect accuracies after at most 4 turns for the CMPL Insurance benchmark and at most 6 turns for the CMPL Scheduling benchmark across all models considered in the experiments (\textsl{GPT OSS 20B}, \textsl{Qwen 2.5 32B Instruct}, and \textsl{Llama 3.3 70B Instruct}) (see Figures \ref{fig:cmpl_insurance_cumulative_drift} and \ref{fig:cmpl_scheduling_cumulative_drift}).